brimless/leet2go/README.md

 }
 ```

-So we get the list of slugs based on `data.problemsetQuestionList.questions`.
-We'll need to filter out the `paidOnly = true` because we don't have premium.
+So we get the list of slugs based on `data.problemsetQuestionList.questions`. ~~We'll need to filter out the `paidOnly = true` because we don't have premium~~ If `"content": null`, then it's a premium problem.

 ### 4. Create HTML files per problem